Yunomine Onsen 湯の峰温泉

 Yunomine Onsen is a remote mountain village that is considered one of Japan's oldest onsen towns.

 Tucked away in the Kii mountains of Wakayama , the hostels and inns here have long provided respite for those trekking the ancient Kumano Kodo Pilgrimage Route .
 Immersion in one of Yunomine's many hot spring baths offers relief for both body and soul.

 - A private bath in Tsuboyu, the only UNESCO World Heritage-listed hot spring in the world

-- Boiling fresh eggs in the public hot spring cooking basin
+- Boiling fresh eggs and vegetables in the hot spring water

 - A night in a historical inns

 Buses from Shingu Station take around one hour to reach the village.
 Get off at the Yunomine Onsen bus stop.